WHEN GOOD CATS DO BAD THINGS

 URINE MARKING / TERRITORIAL ANXIETY

 Cats use urination and defecation as a means of communication with other cats.
 By leaving their mark, they are telling other cats “I was here on this date at this time.”
 Other cats may then know this land has been claimed (or has not been recently claimed) and may act accordingly.
+Cats also mark by rubbing their faces on objects and by scratching vertically on surfaces.
 Psychological stress, such as the presence of other cats, prolonged absence of the owner (who is usually viewed as a parent by the pet cat), or other problems may create a need for a cat to reassert a territorial claim.
 Signs that this kind of stress is causing the problem might include some or all of the following:

 - Spraying on an upright surface.